 A Stakeholder Advisory Group (STAG) will bring critical sector and societal perspectives to the work of the NZAGRC.
 It will meet twice yearly to support the Governance Group and will comprise eight members, appointed by the Chair of the Governance Group, MPI and MBIE via a nominations process.

 - Provide input into the research prioritisation process

 - Assess the strengths and weaknesses of the NZAGRC programme in terms of industry and policy relevance

 - Provide independent advice to the Governance Group on the progress of the science

 - Assist with reviews of the NZAGRC science programme.

 Representatives will be drawn from sector organisations, FOMA, Iwi Chairs Forum, relevant NGOs, research organisations, farmers and public sector organisations (e.g. Regional Councils).
-The Chair of the SAG will also be a member of the Governance Group.
-Two members of the SAG will also be nominated by the Group to sit on the SPAG.
+The Chair of the STAG will also be a member of the Governance Group.
+Two members of the STAG will also be nominated by the Group to sit on the SPAG.

 Māori Advisory Group